Ulthran/ctbus_site/README.md

 ## About

 This is a personal website for Charlie Bushman.
+It is a serverless, microservice grid comprised of a static assets CDN, the Vue frontend CDN, and an additional API for accessing third party data sources.
+Each service is managed with Terraform.

 https://charliebushman.com

 ## Deployment

-The project is split into several small services that share a Terraform backend.
-Each service can be deployed on its own.

 To deploy a service: